resolve-accept-language/resolve-accept-language/README.md

 on BCP 47 language tags.
 Language tags can be as simple as `fr` (non country specific French) or more complex, for example `sr-Latn-RS` would represent latin script Serbian.

-One of the main challenge is that BCP47 language tags can be either overly simple or too complex.
+One of the main challenge is that BCP 47 language tags can be either overly simple or too complex.
 This is one of the problem this library will try to address by focusing on locales identifier using the `language`-`country` format instead of trying to provide full BCP 47 language tags support.
 The main reasons for this: